sudhaus7/typo3-xlsimport/README.md

 ### How does it work?

-This extension provides a new backend module.
-You can configure every TCA configured table for import.
+This extension provides a new backend module in which you can use every TCA configured table for importing data from an excel.

-By default, the table tt_address can be imported.
-During uploading the spreadsheet, you can select the table, you want to import to.
+In the default setup the table tt_address can be imported out of the box.

+When uploading the spreadsheet, you can select the table you want to import data to.

-After upload, you will get a table with the data of the first worksheet.
-At the header you can select your field to import to, so you don't have to respect a specific order in your spreadsheet.
+After the upload, you will get a table with the data of the first worksheet.
+In the header you can select your field to import to, so you don't have to respect a specific order of columns in your spreadsheet.

-Every line could be removed, so you import only the data, you want to.
+Every line can be removed, so you import only the data you want to.

 ### Configuration

-The module could be configured by TypoScript.
-The following snippet has to be added to the PageTS config.
+The module can be configured by TypoScript.
+The following snippet has to be added to your Typoscript Template (frontend).

-For Example
+This is the Default Setting:
 ```
 module.tx_xlsimport {
 	settings {